About Keith Hallard

 Founder

 That breadth matters.
-It means the advice given through First Response Dementia Services is based on what is realistic in practice, not just what sounds good in theory.
+The advice given through First Response Dementia Services is based on what is realistic on shift, not just what sounds good in a textbook.

 • Dementia care and complex behaviour support